-Trim some of the excess fat off the roast, and if you want to hurry the process up even more, cut the roast into smaller sections.
-This provides the added bonus of giving each piece more concentrated flavor from the seasonings.
+To shorten cooking time in the smoker, cut the pork roast into two or three sections.
+This provides the added bonus of giving each piece a more concentrated flavor from the seasonings and smoke.

 Allow the seasoned pork to rest as you set up your smoker.